Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Results

 In a Pre-LN (LayerNorm-before-sublayer) transformer, $h_{t+1} = h_t + f(\text{LN}(h_t))$.
 The relative error evolves as:

 Contraction ($\rho_t < 1$) occurs when the hidden state grows faster than the error: $\alpha > \beta$, yielding $\rho_t \leq (\beta/\alpha)^2$.

-Figure~\ref{fig:deep_lyapunov} validates this decomposition on GPT-2 Small and Mistral-7B (per-layer data in Appendix Table~\ref{tab:deep_lyapunov}).
+Figure~\ref{fig:deep_lyapunov} validates this decomposition on GPT-2 Small and Mistral-7B (per-layer data in supplementary material).
 Layer~0 contracts most ($\rho = 0.25$) because the embedding-to-hidden expansion is $\sim 11\times$ ($\alpha^2 = 123$), massively diluting perturbations.
 Late layers contract strongly ($\rho_{10{-}11} \approx 0.65$) as residual accumulation grows $\|h_t\|$.
 GPT-2 Medium layer~23 amplifies ($\rho \approx 2.0$) because its attention sub-layer produces a disproportionately large output, growing error faster than the hidden state grows.

-\paragraph{Formal verification.} Two Lean~4 theorems formalize the Lyapunov analysis.
+\paragraph{Formal verification} Two Lean~4 theorems formalize the Lyapunov analysis.
 Theorem~8 establishes the geometric series bound: if $\rho < 1$, then $c_{\max}(1 - \rho^n)/(1 - \rho) \leq c_{\max}/(1 - \rho)$, giving a tighter bound than the linear $n \cdot \max$ for all models where $\rho < 1$.
 Theorem~9 formalizes the contraction condition: if the hidden state growth factor $\alpha$ exceeds the error growth factor $\beta$ (i.e., $\beta < \alpha$), then $(\beta/\alpha)^2 < 1$, guaranteeing contraction.
 Both are machine-checked with no \texttt{sorry}, formalizing the multi-layer error bound \emph{conditional on} the empirically measured contraction factor $\rho$.

-\paragraph{Connection to the early-layer catastrophe.} The Lyapunov analysis also sheds light on why early-layer compression is catastrophic.
+\paragraph{Connection to the early-layer catastrophe} The Lyapunov analysis also sheds light on why early-layer compression is catastrophic.
 Layer~0 provides the strongest error contraction ($\rho_0 \approx 0.25$), meaning it normally \emph{dampens} errors introduced at the embedding level.
 When layer~0's MLP is itself corrupted, the error is introduced \emph{after} the contractive mechanism, and all subsequent layers must absorb an error that bypassed the strongest dampening stage.
-Moreover, the low output covariance rank of early MLP layers means the error occupies dimensions that subsequent LayerNorms cannot project away.
+The low output covariance rank of early MLP layers means the error occupies dimensions that subsequent LayerNorms cannot project away.